mm-pro/Bookmark-DApp/README.md

 **Other future features**

 - Get matches by token communities.
-A dapp user can update their settings to allow only matches from specific token communities (ex. a dapp user who holds a Bored Ape can update a setting to only allow matches of other users who hold a Bored Ape.)
+A dapp user can update their settings to allow only matches from specific token communities (ex. a dapp user who holds a Bored Ape can update a setting to only allow matches of other users who hold a Bored Ape.).

 ### Web3 Help Forum